-In contrast, unlike the rules that apply to individuals, corporations do not enjoy preferential tax treatment on their longterm capital gains, and there is no deduction against income for capital losses that exceed capital gains.
+In contrast, unlike the rules that apply to individuals, corporations do not enjoy preferential tax treatment on their long-term capital gains, and there is no deduction against income for capital losses that exceed capital gains.
 A corporation first nets its capital losses against its capital gains.
 If the corporation has excess capital losses, the losses are carried back three years and applied against capital gains.
-If capital losses cannot be applied to capital gains from the preceding years, the capital losses are carried forward (up to five years) and are applied to capital gains that the corporation may realize.
+If capital losses cannot be applied to capital gains from the preceding years, the capital losses are carried forward (up to five years) and are applied to capital gains that the corporation may realise.
 A corporation cannot arbitrarily pick which year the loss may be used to offset capital gains: the losses must be used in the earliest year in which there are net capital gains.

-2.5 Limits on Deduction of Interest
+2.5 Imposed Limits on Deduction of Interest

 Corporations are subject to limitations on certain types of deductions.
-In particular, interest deductions are subject to limitations under the so-called "earnings stripping" rules in certain circumstances where the debt-to-equity ratio exceeds 1.5:1 and the interest expenses exceeds 50% of the "adjusted taxable income" of the company.
-Similarly, under the so-called "AHYHO" rules, certain interest on high-yield obligations is deferred or disallowed.
+In particular, interest deductions are generally limited to 30% of the "adjusted taxable income" of the company.
+Excess interest deductions may be carried forward and used in later years.
+Under the so-called AHYDO rules, certain interest on high-yield obligations is deferred or disallowed.
 Also, because interest can only be payable on instruments treated as debt for US tax purposes, US tax rules can treat instruments as equity (resulting in non-deductible dividends or other payments instead of interest), notwithstanding that the instruments are labelled as or otherwise in the form of debt instruments.
-In particular, recent Treasury Regulations can apply to treat certain related party debt instruments as equity.
+In particular, recent Treasury Regulations can apply to treat certain related-party debt instruments as equity.
 Other US tax rules can limit deductions connected to acquisitions whose principal purpose is to secure the benefit of a deduction.